Jwischer/paint/README.md

 ### Plans:

--  Allow user to set any color for border
+- [X] Allow user to set any color for border
+- [ ] Allow user to draw a line
+- [X] Save Image
+- [X] Have a working space that resizes to fit the image being opened
+- [ ] Have scroll bars
+- [ ] Allow user to control the width of the line drawn
+- [X] Have a color chooser
+- [ ] have a help menu item with help and about options

 ### Links: